 - Use social media to share the club's activities and accomplishments.
-Be sure to have photo consent forms signed for all participants. - Use club management and communication apps to build a virtual community and communicate important updates easily. - Host social events virtually. - Pursue club affiliation opportunities such as club uniforms.
+Be sure to have photo consent forms signed for all participants; this can be done using the IceReg platform. - Continue to reward ongoing skater accomplishments with PACE Awards. - Use club management and communication apps to build a virtual community and communicate important updates easily. - Host social events virtually. - Pursue club affiliation opportunities such as club uniforms.